openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 To delete a section:

 #.
-Click the delete icon in the section that you want to delete:
+Click the delete icon in the section that you want to delete.

   .. image:: ../../../shared/building_and_running_chapters/Images/section-delete.png
    :alt: The section with Delete icon circled